 (4) Upon due application in that behalf being made, all such amendments as may be necessary for determining in the existing proceedings the real question in issue between the parties thereto shall be allowed.

-(5) Any amendments referred to in subsections (2) and (4) may be allowed upon such terms and conditions as to an adjournment of the proceedings or otherwise, as the mining registrar, or the warden, as the case may be, determines.
+(5) Any amendments referred to in subsections (2) and (4) may be allowed upon such terms and conditions as to an adjournment of the proceedings or otherwise, as the warden’s court determines.

 [Section 142 amended by No. 100 of 1985 s.
-102.]
+102; No. 39 of 2004 s.
+75.]

 143. Notice of injunction affecting mining tenement to be notified

-Where a warden grants any injunction with respect to any mining tenement, the party to whom the injunction is granted shall notify forthwith the Director General of Mines of the fact that the injunction has been granted and of the particulars thereof, and on receipt of such notification an entry of the particulars shall be made in the register against the mining tenement to which the injunction relates.
+Where a warden’s court grants any injunction with respect to any mining tenement, the party to whom the injunction is granted shall notify forthwith the Director General of Mines of the fact that the injunction has been granted and of the particulars thereof, and on receipt of such notification an entry of the particulars shall be made in the register against the mining tenement to which the injunction relates.

 [Section 143 amended by No. 100 of 1985 s.
 103; No. 105 of 1986 s.
 22; No. 54 of 1996 s.
-19.]

-144. Persons before whom affidavits may be sworn

-An affidavit to be used in a warden’s court or before a warden or a mining registrar may be sworn before —

-(a) any person who, under the Oaths, Affidavits and Statutory Declarations Act 2005, is an authorised witness for an affidavit;

-(b) a warden;

-(c) a mining registrar; or

-[(d) deleted]

-(e) the holder or holders for the time being of a prescribed office or class of office in the Department.

-[Section 144 inserted by No. 37 of 1993 s.
-22; amended by No. 58 of 1994 s.
-48; No. 24 of 2005 s.
-61.]

-145. Proof of judgment, order or decision of warden

-A document purporting to be a copy of a judgment, order or decision of a warden, or any document filed by, or any entry in a register kept under this Act and certified by the Minister, the warden or the mining registrar, as the case requires, as a true copy thereof shall be admitted in all courts as evidence of the judgment, order, decision, document or entry and the signature of the Minister, warden and every mining registrar shall be judicially noticed.
+19; No. 39 of 2004 s.
+85.]

-[Section 145 amended by No. 54 of 1996 s.
-20.]
+[144, 145.
+Repealed by No. 39 of 2004 s.
+76.]

 146. Reservation of questions of law: hearing and determination thereof

-(1) The warden may reserve, at any stage of any proceedings under this Act, any question of law for the opinion of the Supreme Court thereon.
+(1) A warden’s court may reserve, at any stage of any proceedings under this Act, any question of law for the opinion of the Supreme Court thereon.

-(2) The question of law shall be submitted to the Supreme Court in the form of a special case stated by the warden and transmitted by him to the Principal Registrar of the Supreme Court.
+(2) The question of law shall be submitted to the Supreme Court in the form of a special case stated by the warden’s court and transmitted by the court to the Principal Registrar of the Supreme Court.

-(3) The Principal Registrar of the Supreme Court shall set down the case for consideration by a Judge, and shall forthwith notify the warden of the time and place appointed therefor.
+(3) The Principal Registrar of the Supreme Court shall set down the case for consideration by a Judge, and shall forthwith notify the warden’s court of the time and place appointed therefor.

-(4) The warden shall give notice of the time when, and the place where the Judge shall consider the case to each of the parties concerned who is entitled to be heard by the Judge.
+(4) The warden’s court shall give notice of the time when, and the place where the Judge shall consider the case to each of the parties concerned who is entitled to be heard by the Judge.

 (5) The Judge, at any stage of the matter, may —

-(a) remit the case to the warden for amendment;
+(a) remit the case to the warden’s court for amendment;

 (b) direct that the case be set down for argument before the Court of Appeal; or